w3c/wai-tutorials/source/tables/multi-directional.html.erb.md

 When a table is more complex or the direction of its headers is not easy to distinguish, it is necessary to mark up the table headers using the `<th>` element and use the `scope` attribute to declare the direction of each header.
 Use the values of `row` or `col` of the `scope` attribute to denote that a header applies to the entire row or column, respectively.

-Additionally, you can use a [caption](caption-summary.html) to identify the table in a document.
+Additionally, you can use the `<caption>` element to identify the table in a document.
 This is particularly useful for screen-reader users browsing the web page in “tables mode” where they can navigate from table to table.
-The caption is a way to meet WCAG 2.0 requirements in specific situations.
+The a [Caption & Summary](caption-summary.html) page provides more background and guidance on the use of the `caption` element.

 ## Table with ambiguous data
 {:.ex}